 An instance of the

-Xcode created this class for you as part of setting up the Empty Application template.
+Xcode created this class for you as part of setting up the Single View Application template.
 The app delegate creates the window where your app’s content is drawn and provides a place to respond to state transitions within the app.
-This window is where you write your custom app-level code.
+The app delegate is where you write your custom app-level code.
 Like all classes, the

 window.
 With this property the app delegate keeps track of the window in which all of your app content is drawn.

-Next, view the app delegate implementation file.
-To do this, select
+Next, view the app delegate implementation file by selecting

 Each of these automatically implemented methods has a default behavior.
 If you leave the skeleton implementation empty or delete it from your